-Conditions allow you to add logic using comparators (e.g. Equals To, Exists, Not Contains etc.) so that you can branch the Flow depending on end-users' answers, data passed back from external APIs or from within your own service.
+Conditions allow you to add logic using comparators (e.g. Equals To, Exists, Not Contains etc.) so that you can branch the Flow depending on end-users' answers and data passed back from external APIs or from within your own service.

 What are Related Intents?

-The purpose of a Flow is to flip the usual 'End-user asks, chatbot answers' conversation format to a more structured 'Chatbot asks, end-user answers' format.
+The purpose of a Flow is to flip the usual "end-user asks, assistant answers" conversation format to a more structured "assistant asks, end-user answers" format.
 What happens when you need more flexibility though?
 Perhaps the end-user cannot answer your question and needs to ask a clarifying question in response, for instance.